Home CGS 2820C

 Make this version of index.htm look attractive with real content.
 This will be your real site in a short while.
 Add real and relative content, color, images and styles.
 Make it look like a college student is working on this project.
 (10)

-- 5 points for each error or spelling mistake
+-5 points for each spelling mistake

 Deprecated (outdated and replaced) tags will not be accepted in this course.